-- Understanding the different types of protein is a big part of choosing your baby’s formula.
+- Understanding the different types of proteins is a big part of choosing the right baby formula for your child.

-- Infant formulas come in powder, concentrate and ready-to-feed.
+- Baby formulas come in powder, concentrate and ready-to-feed.

-There are many formula options available, so it’s important to make an informed decision about what’s best for you and your baby.
+There are many baby formula options available, so it’s important to make sure you are making an informed decision in choosing the right baby formula

-Formula made with both casein and cow’s milk proteins
+Formula made with both casein and whey cow’s milk proteins

 - Many infant formulas contain casein, a cow’s milk protein, which may form curds* in your baby’s tummy.

 - Soy-based protein formulas*** promote normal growth and development.

 - Soy formulas are viable options for parents who prefer their infant follow a vegetarian diet.

 - Extensively hydrolyzed formulas contain proteins that are broken down even more.
 They’re designed for babies with special digestive needs and should be used under the care of a physician.